-1. The completion of a given mix type or mix design on a project.

-2. Closure of the LOT due to time.
+- 1. The completion of a given mix type or mix design on a project. - 2.
+Closure of the LOT due to time.
 LOTs will be closed 30 calendar days after the start of the LOT.
-Time periods other than 30 calendar days may be used if agreed to by both the Engineer and the Contractor.

-3. A LOT is terminated per 334-5.4.4.
+Time periods other than 30 calendar days may be used if agreed to by both the Engineer and the Contractor, but under no circumstances shall the LOT be left open longer than 60 days. - 3.
+A LOT is terminated per 334-5.4.4.